First Methodist Church (Marshall, Texas): History

 During the American Civil War, Confederate supplies were stored in the basement and it was the site of organization for the war effort.
 It was the site of the first conference, in 1862, of the Trans-Mississippi states convened by Confederate President Jefferson Davis.
 Texas Governor Lubbock, Missouri Governor Jackson, and representatives of Arkansas and Louisiana participated.

-It was added to the National Register in 1980.
+In December of 2024, the church that had been standing for centuries caught fire, and most of the building had to be leveled.
+As of October of 2025, the church is still in the process of being rebuilt in a way that honors the old building, and adjusts to the current church life of Marshall.